Akkatecture/Documentation/content/docs/basic_concepts/events.md

 }
 ```

 > Note the above example of aggregate event application could be improved because it is not idempotent.
-Desgining your apply methods with idempotency in mind, will make for a resilient aggregate state.
+Designing your apply methods with idempotency in mind, will make for a resilient aggregate state.
 Here is an example of a more "idempotent" apply method:

 ```csharp
 //Idempotent-y state